mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/your-first-plugin-crossplatform.md

         using Eto.Drawing;
         using Eto.Forms;
         #endif
 1. *Build* and *Start Debugging*.
 Your build errors should disappear and debugging should begin.
 You can use the PluginManager to install your plugin and the HelloRhino command should work.
-When you are done testing out the command, stop the debugging session, close Visual Studio and switch back to...
+When you are done testing out the command, stop the debugging session, close Visual Studio for Windows and switch back to...

 #### Mac

-1. In *Xamarin Studio* on *macOS*, open the *HelloRhino.CrossPlatform* solution (if it is not already open).
+1. In *Visual Studio for Mac*, open the *HelloRhino.CrossPlatform* solution (if it is not already open).
 1. Notice that *HelloRhino.Common.Windows* is now present in your solution (as expected).
 In the *Solution* panel, *right-click* the *HelloRhino.Common.Windows* project and select *Unload*...
 ![Unload Windows Project]({{ site.baseurl }}/images/your-first-plugin-crossplatform-14.png)
 1. In the *Solution* panel, *double-click* the *HelloRhino.Common.Mac* project to bring up its *Project Options* (Properties).
 1. Navigate to the *Build* > *Compiler* section in the *Project Options*.
 Notice that the configuration is set to *Debug*.
 In the *Define Symbols*: add a `ON_RUNTIME_APPLE` after `DEBUG`.
 You must separate these with a semi-colon.
 It should read: `DEBUG;ON_RUNTIME_APPLE`.
 Switch the *Configuration* to *Release*.
-Add the `ON_RUNTIME_APPLE` again (Xamarin Studio lacks an "All Configurations" like Visual Studio)...
+Add the `ON_RUNTIME_APPLE` again (Visual Studio for Mac lacks an "All Configurations" like Visual Studio for Windows)...
 ![Add Mac Defines]({{ site.baseurl }}/images/your-first-plugin-crossplatform-15.png)
 1. Click *OK* to close the *Project Options* dialog.
 1. *Build* and *Run*.
 The *HelloRhino* command from the plugin should autocomplete and run.